Ron Hutcherson

 Ronald Hutcherson (April 4, 1943 – August 25, 2022) was an American NASCAR Winston Cup Series and ARCA driver whose career spanned from 1972 to 1979.
 He was the brother of NASCAR race winner and IMCA champion Dick Hutcherson.
 Engine builder Parker Nall built most of the engines that Hutcherson would use to win his races.

 Career

 NASCAR

 Hutcherson completed 1,521 laps (2974.7 miles) in his NASCAR career.
 He averaged a 16th place starting position and an estimated average finish of 25th.
 His NASCAR career earnings totaled $52,645.

 Hutcherson's best Winston Cup results came on restrictor plate tracks, where his career average was 21st-place, and his worst results came at certain intermediate tracks where he averaged 40th place.
 According to his results, his best track was Talladega Superspeedway, while Rockingham Speedway was his worst.
-Driving the #57 Ford McClure Motors vehicle for Alfred McClure was his primary ride during his career.
+Driving the No. 57 Ford McClure Motors vehicle for Alfred McClure was his primary ride during his career.
 Other teams that Hutcherson competed for include Donlavey Racing and A. J. Foyt Enterprises.